The EDGE Language: Extended General Einsums for Graph Algorithms: Introduction

-In this work, we aim to cast graph problems to the space of tensor algebra.
-We propose a unified abstraction for graph algorithms: the Extended General Einsums language, or \edge{}\@.
-The \edge{} \emph{language} expresses graph algorithms in the language of tensor algebra, providing a rigorous, succinct, and expressive mathematical framework. \edge{} leverages two ideas: (1) the well-known foundations provided by the graph-matrix duality, where a graph is simply a 2D \emph{tensor}, and (2) the power and expressivity of Einsum notation in the tensor algebra world.

-In this paper, we highlight our language design goals, then walk through how we extend traditional Einsums to express graph algorithms, with examples throughout.
-As much as possible, our extensions stay within the tensor machinery, a departure from \graphblas{} which uses \emph{linear} algebra computations within the larger context of an imperative program (see Section~\ref{ssec:design-goals}).
-Our extensions enable expressing the following: (1) user-defined data values and types; (2) initialization of tensors; (3) generic user-defined operators that express computation between two tensor values (map, Section~\ref{sssec:map}), reduction of values (reduce, Section~\ref{sssec:reduce}), and the (potentially filtered) assignment of the output tensor (populate, Section~\ref{sssec:populate}); (4) a separation of computations on graph entities/tensor coordinates (merge, Section~\ref{ssec:merge}) from graph values/tensor data(compute, Section~\ref{ssec:merge}); (5) iterative algorithms (Section~\ref{ssec:iter}); and (6) constraints that represent when particular computations occur based on certain conditions (rank variable expressions, Section~\ref{ssec:conditionals}).
+\paragraph{Extending Einsums.} We begin by introducing the design of \edge{} and illustrating how traditional Einsums are extended to express graph algorithms, with examples throughout.
+As much as possible, our extensions remain within the tensor machinery.
+In contrast, prior linear-algebra-based approaches to graph computation (e.g., \graphblas) express these computations within the larger context of an imperative program (see \S~\ref{ssec:design-goals}).
+Our extensions support expressing the following language features: (1) user-defined data values and types; (2) initialization of tensors; (3) generic user-defined operators that express computation between two tensor values (\emph{\maptxt}, \S~\ref{sssec:map}), reduction of values (\emph{\reduce}, \S~\ref{sssec:reduce}), and the (potentially filtered) assignment of the output tensor (\emph{\populate}, \S~\ref{sssec:populate}); (4) a separation of computations on graph entities/tensor coordinates (\merge, \S~\ref{ssec:merge}) from graph values/tensor data (\compute, \S~\ref{ssec:merge}); (5) iterative algorithms (\S~\ref{ssec:iter}); and (6) constraints that represent when particular computations occur based on certain conditions (rank variable expressions, \S~\ref{ssec:conditionals}).
+Overall, this paper introduces \edge{} as a formal algebraic language for graph computation and establishes its semantic foundations.
+While the framework naturally enables systematic exploration of algorithmic variants through algebraic transformation, a comprehensive study of this space---including performance characterization and automated exploration---is beyond the scope of this work and is addressed in complementary work.
+Our focus here is on the language design, its formal semantics, and its ability to express and relate graph computations within a unified algebraic framework.